JaworWr/ProjectDL1-classification/README.md

 Location can be omitted, in which case data will be extracted to the "data" directory

 ## Models
-The project considered both simple linear models and convolutional architectures inspired by VGG16.
+The project considered both multi layer perceptrons and small convolutional architectures.
 No pretrained models were used.
-For the details look at the Python files in the `models` directory.

 ## Training
-All models werer trained using the standard Adam optimizer.
+All models were trained using the standard Adam optimizer.
 Training parameters were picked separately for each model.
 Experiments were performed without a fixed learning rate schedule, instead using the 'reduce on plateau' approach.